Ligurian Hills – 7 nights

 Nearest railway stations:

-It is possible to get to the beginning of the route by train in one day from London, albeit a lengthy day.
-A typical journey starts with Eurostar from London St Pancras (7:01) to Paris (10:17), then crossing Paris to Gare de Lyon (two stops on the RER line D) for a TGV train (11:37) to Marseille-St-Charles (15:01), and a Thello train (15:28) onwards to Voghera (22:06).
-Alternatively go via Paris to Zurich HB and Milan Centrale – a quicker route but with one more change.
+TGV from Paris to Gare de Lyon to Marseille-St-Charles, and a Thello train onwards to Voghera.
+Alternatively go via Paris to Zurich HB and Milan Centrale – a quicker route but with one more change. ~10 hours

-The return route from Camogli might require an overnight stop.
-Look at travelling via Genoa, Turin and Paris, or taking a longer route via Milan, Basel and Paris.
-Another choice might be to get to Milan Centrale for the 23:10 Thello sleeper train to Paris, and be in London by lunchtime the next day.
+Coming back, consider travelling from Camogli to Paris via either Genoa and Turin or taking a longer route via Milan and Basel.
+Another choice might be to get to Milan Centrale for the Thello sleeper train to Paris.

 Getting to the start of the walk